Quarterly Results

 Contract assets, non-current

-Non-current contract assets represent all service revenues arising from the performance obligations identified under instalment payment plans in the cord blood, cord lining and cord tissue banking contracts that have yet to be billed to clients.
+Non-current contract assets represent all service revenues arising from the performance obligations identified under installment payment plans in the cord blood, cord lining and cord tissue banking contracts that have yet to be billed to clients.
 Upon billing, the billed amount will be receivable under the same terms as the current trade receivables.
-As at 30 June 2023, the Group recorded non-current contract assets of S$63.6 million (31 December 2022: S$63.6 million).
+As at 31 March 2026, the Group recorded non-current contract assets of S$54.1 million (31 December 2025: S$55.0 million).

 Inventories